 ASET Image for Step Cut Diamonds:

-Keep the images of the Brian Gavin Signature Emerald cut diamonds from above in mind.
-Then, compare the light performance of those with this rectangular emerald from Blue Nile.
+Keep the preceding images of the Brian Gavin Signature Emerald cut diamonds in mind as you look at the ones below from Blue Nile.

 Characteristics of Emerald Cut Diamonds:

 First, the overall look and shape of every emerald cut diamond are uniquely individual.
 That is partially due to the shape of the rough diamond crystal that dictates the polished gem's shape.

 The diamond cutter might also adjust the size, shape, and number of facets to maximize the yield.
 In that case, the step-facet pattern of an emerald diamond is more of a general guideline than a rule.